sofiaakhman/Portfolio.-Sofia-Akhmanaeva/critique-by-design.md

 - Can you tell me what you think this is?

-- Can you describe to me what this is telling you?

 - Is there anything you find surprising or confusing?

 - Who do you think is the intended audience for this?